1. Keeping records of business transactions (bookkeeping)

 As the employer, you’ll also be required to pay some extra taxes.

 Lowering your business taxes

 Business costs reduce your taxable income and therefore your tax bill, so make sure they’re all accounted for.
 Quality bookkeeping is vital here.

 You need some accounting knowledge to work out all your costs.
 For example you can claim wear and tear on assets, and the diminishing value of intangible assets – but you have to follow specific rules.

 Getting a tax professional

 Many new businesses wait till tax season to hire an accountant.
 But you shouldn’t leave it too late – they’ll already have a bunch of clients who need their tax done at exactly the same time.
-And make sure you have comprehensive, well-organised records of income and costs before you go to see them.
+And make sure you have comprehensive, well-organized records of income and costs before you go to see them.
 Otherwise tax season will be gruelling and slow for everybody.

 Chapter 12: Affordable business location